everton-araujo/100-days-of-code/detailed-logs/day-04.md

 Completed this [css flexbox game](https://flexboxfroggy.com/).<br>
 Make a responsive landing page website.<br>
 Completed this [css grid game](http://cssgridgarden.com/).<br>
-And I completed the sections 8 and 9 from the [course](https://www.udemy.com/course/the-complete-web-developer-zero-to-mastery), finishing the css part.
+And I completed the sections 8 and 9 from the [course](https://www.udemy.com/course/the-complete-web-developer-zero-to-mastery), finishing the css part.<br>
+And I make a [responsive template](https://everton-araujo.github.io/responsive-html-template/).

 ## References
 [Can I Use](https://caniuse.com/) to check which browers supports what I want to use.